onqtam/headjack/docs/why/100_1k_10k_words.md

     selling an ideology
 “It Is Known”
-    Common knowledge for self-organizing collectives System Architecture
+    Common knowledge for self-organizing collectives
+    maybe put this in the section there?
+System Architecture
 The Most Demanding Book - it demands action
 The Symbolic World
+Public Goods Funding
 Applied Relevance Realization at Scale
 The Most Non-Linear Book
 The implicate order